brodieaustin/poisoned-well-novel/poisoned-well.md

 "The Father!
 The Father!" he said, unhelpfully, banging the cell bars more as he repeated this enigmatic name.
 Manan wondered if this would be the torturer who would wring some kind of confession from her.
 "Come on, no lip.
 Move now!"
 The guard opened the door and Manan walked out, stumbled actually, but the guard shoved her back on her two feet.

 He led her up to another level of the dungeon, to a much less dreary spot.
 Here the walls had been whitewashed and little portals up above let in light from the outside.
-There weren't cells here, as much as apartments--solid walls, wooden door, and barred windows kept the prisoners at bay.
+There were not cells here, as much as apartments--solid walls, wooden door, and barred windows kept the prisoners at bay.
 The place still smelled vile, but the atmosphere was generally more genteel.

 The guard led her to a cell that could hardly be called a cell since the door was left wide open.
 He poked her inside with his stick.
 She stumbled into a large cell with a roaring fireplace, a table and chair, a fine looking bed.
 In padded chair sat an old man with a sleeping cap on his head.
 He wore fingerless gloves, and a tattered coat.
 His face was ashy gray, but closely shaven.
 He looked like an old gentleman who happned to be transported to this unlikely setting.